To begin the process of nomination of the Distinguished Secondary School Teaching Award (DSSTA) please download and print the Nomination Packet .

-- DTA Nomination Form signed by the superintendent, principal, or head of school.
+- DTA Nomination form (found in the packet) signed by the superintendent, principal, or head of school.
 Please note that a nominee must be assigned to classroom teaching in grades 7 – 12 for at least three-fifths time, and teachers may not nominate themselves.

 - A letter of support written by the nominator or by a designee.
 The nominator may request that the letter of support be written by the administrator or department head who can best attest to the nominee’s work.
-Please note that the letter of nomination is most useful when, rather than repeating information from the nominee’s resume, it describes specifically how the nominee’s work reflects the DSSTA Commitee's selection criteria.
+Please note that the letter of nomination is most useful when, rather than repeating information from the nominee’s resume, it describes specifically how the nominee’s work reflects the DSSTA Commitee's selection criteria (found in the packet)

 - Nominee’s resume of no more than two pages.